Free: Healthy 5-Ingredient Meals EbookGet It Now

 In a small saucepan, heat the almond milk until it just starts to simmer.
 Remove from heat.

 Very slowly, pour the hot almond milk into the egg yolk mixture while whisking constantly.
 (Doing this in a thin stream and whisking vigorously will prevent scrambling the egg.)

 Once the custard is combined and smooth, transfer the mixture back to the saucepan.
 Return to the stove over low heat and heat, stirring frequently, until the mixture reaches 170 degrees F (76 degrees C), about 3-5 minutes.

 Remove from heat.
-Whisk in the vanilla bean powder vigorously – it will get frothy.
-Cover and refrigerate for at least 4 hours, until very cold (40 degrees F or less).
+Whisk in the vanilla vigorously – it will get frothy.
+Cover and refrigerate for at least 4 hours, until very cold (40 degrees F (4 degrees C) or less).